-Despite the fact that God guides us every day, that He is our protection and strength, I know that it is also complicated to face life after such events.
-Pain frustrates us, weakens us and prevents us from seeing the help that our Lord offers us.
+Despite the fact that God guides us every day, that He is our protection and strength, I know that it is also difficult to face life after such events.
+Pain frustrates us, weakens us, and prevents us from seeing the help that our Lord offers us.
 It is not your fault that you are blinded.
 You simply do not have the necessary resources to successfully face these transitions.

-Emotional crises: what are they, types and stages
+Emotional crises: what are they, types, and stages

 What is a crisis?

 In my therapy sessions, I have seen thousands of different reactions to crises.
-There are those who use them to reflect on life, those who give up, those who look for a new purpose, those who get sick, those who take years to heal and even those who heal quickly.
+There are those who use them to reflect on life, those who give up, those who look for a new purpose, those who get sick, those who take years to heal, and even those who heal quickly.

 There is no standard recovery time for crises, but if you are stuck in one, it is time to seek professional help.